CachyOS/website/src/content/post/2507-july-release.md

 **Features:**
--   **Shell**: The user shell can be now choosen at installation time between fish, zsh and bash.
+-   **Shell**: The user shell can be now chosen at installation time between fish, zsh and bash.
 Fish still stays to be default enabled.
 -   **chwd**: Install plasma-x11 for legacy NVIDIA Drivers
 -   **Netinstall**: Added fwupd to KDE Plasma and Gnome
 -   **mesa-git**: Added support for AMD Anti Lag